shamsway/octant/docs/podman/README.md

 ${attr.os.version}	                                Version of the client OS
 ${attr.os.build}	                                Build number (e.g 14393.5501) of the client OS (if on Windows)
 ```
-# Relocating container images
+## Relocating container images

 Moving the container images and file system to a Ceph cluster is a good idea to free up space on your root directory.
-Here's a step-by-step guide along with bash commands to help you with the process:
+Here's a step-by-step guide along with bash commands to help you with the process.
+Note that this example uses cephfs, which is not a good choice to store container images/filesystems.
+See ceph README.md for an example of setting up an rbd volume instead.

 1. Stop the running containers and the Podman service:
 ```bash